hnarayanan/mechnicsacademy-design-docs/index.rst

 #.
 Provide mechanisms to test learning and gauge competency

 #.
-Serve as a conduit between a community with certain competency and
+Serve as a conduit between a community with mechanics-related
-   the industry
+   competency and the industry

 #.
 Provide scientific computing services "on the cloud" for easy
    access to powerful computational mechanics tools